Ayakashi Triangle: Anime

 On December 18, 2021, during Jump Festa 2022, an anime television series adaptation was announced.
 The series is produced by Connect and directed by Noriaki Akitaya, with assistant direction by Kei Umabiki, scripts written by Shogo Yasukawa, character designs handled by Hideki Furukawa, and music composed by Rei Ishizuka.
 It premiered on January 10, 2023, on GYT and other networks.
-Philosophy no Dance performed the opening theme song "Neppu wa Ruten-suru" (熱風は流転する), while MIMiNARI performed the ending theme song "Itowanai" (厭わない) featuring Miyu Tomita and Kana Ichinose.
-Crunchyroll licensed the series.
+The Dance for Philosophy performed the opening theme song "Neppu wa Ruten-suru" (熱風は流転する), while MIMiNARI performed the ending theme song "Itowanai" (厭わない) featuring Miyu Tomita and Kana Ichinose.
+Crunchyroll streamed the series.

 On January 23, it was announced that the series would be on a hiatus following the airing of episode 5 due to production delays caused by the COVID-19 pandemic.
-On February 27, it was announced that episodes 5 and 6 would air on March 6 and 13 respectively, but stated that it will announce details for episode 7 and beyond at a future date.
+On February 27, it was announced that episodes 5 and 6 would air on March 7 and 14 respectively, but stated that it will announce details for episode 7 and beyond at a future date.
+The series restarted broadcasting from the first episode on July 11 and ended on September 26, 2023.